Professor in Cultural Studies and Art Therapy

 Recent research funding has been to look at representations of older women using visual research methods.
 For more on this project see: www.representing-ageing.com.
 The ESRC made a short film: about this collaborative research project: Monday's Child is Fair of Face.
 Economic and Social Research Council.

 Other recent collaborative research: Creative Practice as Mutual Recovery: Connecting Communities for Mental Health and Well-Being (AHRC Communities, Cultures, Health and Wellbeing Research Grants, Cross-council Programme).
 Consortia Bid of 1.5 million (co-investigator and stream lead) from 1/5/2013 (AHRC grant ref.
 AH/K003364/1).
 The Birth Project is using participatory arts to explore birthing from the perspectives of mothers and birth professionals.

 - Health Professions Council (HPC) Art Therapist.
 Registration number AS.00214.

 - Australian National Art Therapy Association.

 Professorial Fellow, Institute of Mental Health, Nottingham.

-Royal Society for Public Health Special Interest Group Steering Group Member: Arts, Health & Wellbeing (which is also proposed as serving an advisory function for the All Party Parliamentary Group Inquiry on Arts Health and Wellbeing).
+Royal Society for Public Health Special Interest Group Steering Group Member: Arts, Health and Wellbeing (which is also proposed as serving an advisory function for the All Party Parliamentary Group Inquiry on Arts Health and Wellbeing).

-- Arts, Health & Wellbeing Network, UK.
+- Arts, Health and Wellbeing Network, UK.